sageserpent-open/modest-proposal/README.md

 The rod accumulates some more fissile isotopes, and is shuffled further in...

-... and again ...

-... and again, but it is shuffled out of the reactor for reprocessing.
+... and again, afterwards it is shuffled out of the reactor for reprocessing.

 Reprocessing results in that 40% of the original rod forming core fuel in the fresh fuel rod (now it's got some concentrated fissile isotopes, so it's the real thing), the remaining 60% is filled with blanket pellets on the bottom and top, serving as what is called the 'axial breeding blanket' in the jargon.
-Back in it goes, this time further into towards the centre of the reactor...
+Back in it goes, this time further in towards the centre of the reactor...

 The rod burns some fissile isotopes in the core part, and accumulates some in the axial breeding blanket parts, and is shuffled further in...

-... and again ...

-... and again, but it is shuffled out of the reactor for reprocessing.
+... and again, afterwards it is shuffled out of the reactor for reprocessing.

 Now reprocessing adds another 24% of core fuel to make a new fuel rod with 64% core pellets and 36% axial breeder blanket pellets.
-Back in it goes for the final bout of shuffling to the centre.
+Back in it goes for the final bout of shuffling towards the centre, but this time in an intermediate zone outside the central part and inside the radial breeding blanket.

-After three passes of shuffling through the reactor, there is a final reprocessing that results in UO2 + PuO2 fuel pellets that can be used by the reactor fleet.
+After two passes of shuffling through and out of the reactor, there is a final reprocessing that results in UO2 + PuO2 fuel pellets that can be used by the reactor fleet.

 Because we start with breeding blanket pellets in a 3:2 proportion of thorium to uranium and recycle the thorium, this has the effect of enriching the fissile isotopes by a factor of 2.5 during the initial reprocessing.
 The next